 - 1. Students must register for every (component) test via Progress, with the exception of tests for which it is expressly stated in the test timetable that registration is not required.
 Registration for tests takes place exclusively via Progress.
 After the indicated registration period has closed, registration for a test is only possible via the study programme administration.
-This is only possible after payment of 20 euros administration costs per test, with a maximum of 60 euros per teaching period.
+This is only possible after payment of 20 euros administration costs per test, with a maximum of 60 euros per teaching period and up to five working days before the start of the test.
 The registration procedure is described on the FSBC portal. - 2.
 Students who have failed to act in accordance with the registration procedure cannot sit the test.
 If a student participates in a test for which he is not registered, no result will be determined, unless the Examination Board decides otherwise. - 3.
 Students may cancel a registration for a test during the registration period via Progress.
 If a student does not deregister from a test in time and does not participate, then NA ('niet aanwezig' / not present) will be entered in Progress.